MohammadUT/mkazemi/content/authors/admin/_index.md

 My current field of research is focusing on designing a Geospatial Question Answering (GeoQA) system that takes a user’s GIS-related domain question, understands how to gather the required data, how to analyse it, and how to present the results in a suitable format.

-My current research focuses on answering qualitave spatial questions based upon qualitative spatial reasoning framework.
+My current research focuses on answering qualitative spatial questions based upon qualitative spatial reasoning framework.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.